a-tokyo/jarvis-minibot/README.md

 # Jarvis Mini-Bot

+## Description
+Jarvis minibot is a simple bot that uses natural language processing to analyze the users' question and respond with data about the subject from 3rd Party APIs.
+The currently supported subjects are News and Weather.

 ### Go Installation -> Google search
 ### Setup GOPATH
 run these two commands on the terminal
 ```
 echo "export PATH=$GOPATH/bin:$PATH" >> ~/.bashrc
 source ~/.bashrc
 ```

-*disclaimer: this is only tested on Ubuntu Linux* then run this go get github.com/kardianos/govendor go get github.com/pilu/fresh
+then run this
+go get github.com/kardianos/govendor
+go get github.com/pilu/fresh
 ### Setup project
 - Clone project
-- `cd` to the project
+- run `cd jarvis-minibot`
-- `govendor sync` or `govendor install` not sure which one works :D
+- run `govendor sync`
 - `fresh` will start the server and listen to changes
+- instead of fresh you can run `go run main.go`
 - If you want to run individual file just run `go nameoffile.go` in the terminal